zmalone/chef-web-docs/source/learn-the-basics/ubuntu/configure-a-package-and-service/2/_index.md

 ## 2. Start and enable the Apache service

-Now let's enable the Apache service when the server boots and start it.
+Now let's first enable the Apache service when the server boots and then start the service.
 Modify <code class="file-path">webserver.rb</code> to look like this.

 ```ruby
 # ~/chef-repo/webserver.rb